Don't Bypass Our Concerns

-The West Virginia Division of Highways has released a Supplemental Environmental Assessment for the Wardensville-to-Virginia section of Corridor H—a major four-lane highway project that will have lasting impacts on our forests, waterways, and small-town communities.
+The West Virginia Division of Highways has released a Supplemental Environmental Assessment for the Wardensville to Virginia section of Corridor H—a major five-lane highway project that will have lasting impacts on our forests, waterways, and small-town communities.
 This is your opportunity to speak up and ensure that decision-makers understand the full scope of public concern.

 -